-(2) Amendment of the Act on Prevention of Transfer of Criminal Proceeds in Response to the Enactment of the Act on the Development of Specified Complex Tourism Facilities Areas, etc.
+Amendment of the Act on Prevention of Transfer of Criminal Proceeds in Response to the Enactment of the Act on the Development of Specified Complex Tourism Facilities Areas, etc. (Enforced on July 19, 2021)

-The FATF Recommendations state that governments should require casinos to take CDD measures for customers who are engaging in financial transactions exceeding a certain amount.
+The FATF Recommendations state that governments should require casinos to take CDD measures for customers, etc. who are engaging in financial transactions exceeding a certain amount.
 This is because of the characteristics of a casino business, such as the involvement of financial services and enormous cash transactions.

-In Japan, the Council for Promoting Development of Specified Complex Tourist Facilities Areas noted in its summary report published in July 2017 that, from the AML/CFT perspective, casinos should be regulated in the same manner as other business operators regulated by the Act on Prevention of Transfer of Criminal Proceeds.
+In Japan, the Council for Promoting Development of Specified Complex Tourist Facilities Areas noted in its summary report (decided by the Council for Promotion of Development of Specified Integrated Resort Districts on July 31, 2017) that, from the AML/CFT perspective, casinos should be regulated in the same manner as other business operators regulated by the Act on Prevention of Transfer of Criminal Proceeds.

-Based on the above recommendations, a draft of the Act on the Development of Specified Complex Tourism Facilities Areas-which included a partial amendment of the Act on Prevention of Transfer of Criminal Proceeds for imposing on casinos the obligations of verification at the time of transactions, the preparation and preservation of verification records, the reporting of suspicious transactions, etc.-was submitted to the 196th session of the Diet on April 2018.
-The Act was approved and enacted on July 20 and promulgated on July 27 of the same year (the Act is due to enter into force within three years from the date of promulgation).
-In addition, the Order for Enforcement of the Act on the Development of Specified Complex Tourism Facilities Areas was promulgated on March 29, 2019, which includes the partial amendment of the Order for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds for adding the execution of an agreement for opening a casino account to the specified transactions on which CDD and other obligations shall be imposed, (which will come into effect on the date of enforcement of the Act on Development of Specified Complex Facilities Areas).
+Based on the above recommendations, a draft of the Act on the Development of Specified Complex Tourism Facilities Areas-which included a partial amendment, etc. of the Act on Prevention of Transfer of Criminal Proceeds for imposing on casinos the obligations of verification at the time of transactions, the preparation and preservation of verification records, the reporting of suspicious transactions, etc.-was submitted to the 196th session of the Diet on April 2018.
+The Act was approved and enacted on July 20 and promulgated on July 27 of the same year, and entered into force on July 19, 2021.

+In addition, the Order for Enforcement of the Act on the Development of Specified Complex Tourism Facilities Areas (Cabinet Order No. 72 of 2019) was enacted (promulgated on March 29, 2019), which includes the partial amendment of the Order for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds for adding the execution of an agreement for opening a casino account to the specified transactions on which CDD and other obligations shall be imposed.
+This Order came into force on July 19, 2021.